WHAT IS THAT IN YOUR HAND?

 Afterwards, Moses was asked to pick up his rod again.
 Then God said to him, “And you shall take this rod in your hand, with which you shall do the signs.”
 (Exo.
 4:17 NKJV).

-Moses returned to Egypt with nothing but his rod and he did nothing in Egypt without his rod!
+Moses returned to Egypt with nothing but his rod in his hand and he did nothing in Egypt without his rod in his hand!

 Beloved, while you may feel very inadequate, unsuitable or unqualified for the divine mission or assignment that God is calling you to undertake for Him, the truth is that God will not call you to do anything if He has not first prepared, equipped, anointed or enabled you to do it.